Best Float Valve Poly Tank Options

 Are poly tanks your preference for your livestock?
 We have multiple Best Float Valve options for you to plumb from the bottom, top, or side!

 Most of our customers plumb their poly tanks from the top.
 As shown in the pictures below, you can use our Side Mount Kit to attach the valve.
+We have multiple options with our regular and high volume valves.
 They are durable and sturdy.
 I've never had a customer come to me and say one had been broken.
 Measure your tank(s) at the widest part of the lip to determine what size will suit.
 Our regular side mount kits fit with our 3/4" valves, and our high volume side mount kits pair with our 1 1/4" or 1 1/2" high volume valves.
 There are multiple sizes to fit tank lips up to 7".
 If you need something wider, let us know!

 We always recommend a set of galvanized bolt pads when using a side mount kit with these tanks to provide more stability.
 Some people also use a board when they install.

-For the riser kit, we recommend drilling a hole through the bottom with a hole saw, connecting the pipe to our Riser Kit and our valve to that.
+If you want to come from the bottom of the tank, we have a riser kit if you need help making sure it is sealed.
+We recommend drilling a hole through the bottom with a hole saw, connecting the pipe to our Riser Kit, and then our valve to that.
 Sealing with silicone is very helpful.
 The riser kits come from 3/4" to 2" and come in galvanized or stainless steel.